 “The Shot” at Adobe Walls, Texas

-One of the most famous “precision” rifle shots in American history was actually aimed at an area target.
-In 1874, at the second battle of Adobe Walls in the northern panhandle of Texas, Quanah Parker and other Native American leaders were conferring on a hill about 3/4 of a mile away from the Adobe Walls trading post when a buffalo hunter named Billy Dixon (or one of his companions) knocked one of them off his horse.
+One of the most famous “precision” rifle shots in American history was actually aimed at an Area Target.
+In 1874, during the second battle of Adobe Walls in the northern panhandle of Texas, Quanah Parker and other Native American leaders were conferring on a hill about 3/4 of a mile away from the Adobe Walls trading post when a buffalo hunter named Billy Dixon (or one of his companions) knocked one of them off his horse.

-Dixon and the other hunters were accustomed to murdering bison at considerable distance, and the Sharps buffalo guns they used were quite capable of hitting at stationary point targets at 1000 meters or more.
-Seeing and identifying a single individual at that distance without modern binoculars or a spotting scope would be another matter.
-Several Plains Indians were hit at considerable distances during the battle, and Dixon may not even have been the one who made “the” shot.
+Buffalo hunters were accustomed to murdering bison at considerable distance, and Dixon was one of the better shooters, perhaps the best marksman, among them.
+The Sharps buffalo guns they used were quite capable of hitting at stationary Point Targets at 1000 meters or more (as evidenced by shooting matches back east and in England during that era).
+Seeing and identifying a single individual at extended range without modern binoculars or a spotting scope would be another matter.
+Several Plains Indians were hit at considerable distances during the battle.

 Not so lucky was To-hah-kah, the brave who (in some versions of the story) was hit by “the shot.”
 Some accounts say he was killed; others that the lead .50 projectile’s velocity was so spent after traveling that distance (accounts vary in range from 800 to 1400+ meters) that it merely stunned him.
 When To-hah-kah went down, the other warriors on the hill immediately scattered (infantry types call that combat dispersion), but they returned shortly after that to rescue him (or recover his body, depending on which version you choose to believe).

-If this subject fascinates you, you should get a life.
+If this subject fascinates you almost as much as it fascinates me, you should get a life.
 Or, you can read more in

-- T. Lindsay Baker’s and Billy R. Harrison’s Adobe Walls: The History and Archaeology of the 1874 Trading Post
+- T. Lindsay Baker’s and Billy R. Harrison’s Adobe Walls: The History and Archaeology of the 1874 Trading Post, or